 Turmeric: ½ teaspoon

-Unsweetened coconut milk: ½ cup (mix well in can or in bowl till the water and milk are combined well, preferably without lumps)
+Unsweetened coconut milk: ½ cup or 1 cup when doubling recipe.
+Mix well in can or in bowl till liquid and milk are combined well, preferably without lumps.

 - Prep rice: